jacopofar/godot-tilegame/README.md

   * Display an essential message.
   * Move shared logic to an AutoLoad (singleton) scene
   * Assign custom properties from the map to the scene
-  * Reorganize the folders a
+  * Reorganize the folders a bit
 * [part 3](tutorial/part03.md)
   * Export the game so far for the web
   * Add mouse and multitouch integration to work on mobile